Vehicular cycling

-Vehicular cycling (also known as bicycle driving) is the practice of riding bicycles on roads in a manner that is in accordance with the principles for driving in traffic, and in a way that places responsibility for safety on the individual.
+Vehicular cycling (also known as bicycle driving) is the practice of riding a bicycle in traffic in a manner that emulates driving a motor vehicle.

 The phrase vehicular cycling was coined by John Forester in the 1970s.
 In his book Effective Cycling, Forester contends that "Cyclists fare best when they act and are treated as drivers of vehicles".

 These techniques have been adopted by the League of American Bicyclists and other organizations teaching safe riding courses for cyclists.
 As a method for strong and confident riders to cope with fast motor traffic, many recommendations of vehicular cycling are widely applied.
-Vehicular cycling has at times been controversial, particularly on larger roads not designed for bikes.
+Vehicular cycling is controversial, particularly on larger roads not designed for bikes.

 Technique

 A vehicular cyclist is one that travels within the roadway in accordance with the basic vehicular rules of the road that are shared by all drivers and adhering to traffic controls.
 Vehicular cyclists, Forester advises, should feel and act like vehicle drivers, and should smoothly and safely flow with other vehicles.

 In Effective Cycling, Forester introduced what he calls "the five basic principles of cycling in traffic".